-Maria Sharapova: Serena Williams 'owns me'
+'She's owned me,' says Sharapova of Serena, but 'I've still got a lot to give' | CNN

 “I remember a moment with my coach after winning a quarterfinal at that Wimbledon,” Sharapova tells CNN’s Don Riddell as she reflects on her victorious run to a first grand slam title.

-Sharapova remembers the words of her then coach, former Dutch tennis player Sven Groeneveld, vividly.

-"Okay, things are changing," he told her.
-"They've changed right now from this moment.
-You're a semifinalist at Wimbledon.
-You're 17 years old.
-You have to put those horse blinders on."
+“Okay, things are changing,” she vividly remembers him telling her.
+“They’ve changed right now from this moment.
+You’re a semifinalist at Wimbledon.
+You’re 17 years old.
+You have to put those horse blinders on.”

 Sharapova describes that victory as a pivotal moment in her career.

-The endorsements and sponsorship deals began to rain in, kickstarting 'Brand Sharapova'.
+The endorsements and sponsorship deals began to rain in, kickstarting ‘Brand Sharapova.’

 That Sharapova had so much to gain from a single victory only served to emphasize the opposite for her beaten opponent.

-Note: This story’s headline has been updated with an additional quote from Maria Sharapova and makes clear that the coach she talks about at Wimbledon in 2004 was Mauricio Hadad.